scipopt/scip/.gitlab/merge_request_templates/Code_Review.md

 * [ ] As far as possible, the code ensures backwards compatibility.
 * [ ] After merging, the `SCIP_APIVERSION` is updated if necessary (use label `public SCIP API`; in particular if new `SCIP_EXPORT` methods have been added).
-* [ ] No parameter was added/deleted/changed *or* the MR is tagged with the label 'default parameter' and at least one developer responsible for SAP is mentioned in a comment.
+* [ ] No parameter was added/deleted/changed *or* the MR is tagged with the label 'default parameter'.
+(This includes the addition of parameters by adding/deleting a plugin.)